-The Roads Scholar Program establishes educational and training requirements for municipal level highway practitioners, and recognizes those who have successfully completed specified T2 Center workshops.
-Annually, the T2 Center publishes a directory to acknowledge those who have earned an achievement level among our Roads Scholars.
+The NH Roads Scholar Program establishes educational training requirements for municipal level highway practitioners, and recognizes those who have successfully completed specified UNH T2 Center workshops.

-As of January 1, 2015, there are six levels in the NH Roads Scholar Program, plus an additional "side award."
-As outlined below, each Level has a defined number of contact hours, and Level 2 requires attendance at workshops in specific subject areas.
+As of April 1, 2015, there are six levels in the NH Roads Scholar Program, plus the Safety Champion award.
+Each level has a defined number of contact hours, and additionally NH Roads Scholar II requires attendance at workshops in specific subject areas.
 A contact hour is an hour of actual instruction.
 Therefore, a typical one day workshop includes 5 hours of instruction, and a specific subject area to ensure that training covers a range of subjects essential to local road management.
-Please consult our training calendar for our current schedule.
+Please take a look at our training calendar for the current schedule.

-♦ Roads Scholar 1 - 25 Contact Hours
+♦ NH Roads Scholar I - 25 Contact Hours

-♦ Roads Scholar 2 - 50 contact hours
+♦ NH Roads Scholar II - 50 contact hours

-♦ Senior Roads Scholar - 75 contact hours
+♦ NH Senior Roads Scholar - 75 contact hours

-♦ Master Roads Scholar - 100 contact hours
+♦ NH Master Roads Scholar - 100 contact hours

-♦ Master Roads Scholar 2 - 150 contact hours and Safety Champion (see below)
+♦ NH Master Roads Scholar II - 150 contact hours and Safety Champion

 ♦Safety Champion - 20 contact hours of courses under Safety category

-This is a side award given once a recipient achieves 20 Safety hours, regardless of what Level the recipient is in the Program.
-Once the individual gets to 150 hours, this begins to count towards Roads Scholar Levels as noted in Master Roads Scholar 2.
+This is a side award given once a recipient achieves 20 Safety hours, regardless of what Level the recipient is in within the Program.
+Safety Champion award is a requirement for the Master Roads Scholar II Level.